Burberry aims to quadruple Japan sales under new CEO

 With a further boost from in-house and third-party digital platforms, it said it aims to achieve 100 million pounds of retail sales in the country and about 25 million pounds in profit by 2016-17.

-Bailey's predecessor Angela Ahrendts, who has joined U.S. tech giant Apple (AAPL.O), achieved an 8 percent rise in profit in the year to March 31, in line with analyst forecasts.
+Bailey's predecessor Angela Ahrendts, who has joined U.S. tech giant Apple, achieved an 8 percent rise in profit in the year to March 31, in line with analyst forecasts.

 The 158-year-old company repeated a warning that if foreign exchange rates remain at current levels there would be a material impact on 2014-15 profit.